clairey-zx81/json-model/API.md

 ### Functions

-The generated class i0mplements interface `ModelChecker`, which provides 4 useful methods:
+The generated class implements `ModelChecker`, which provides 4 useful methods:

 - `void init(JSON)`: initialize internal model checking data structures, in particular it provides the wrapper instance around the expected JSON library, see below.